 French Immersion Program and Transitions to Secondary School: An Update

-NOTE: As of the 2016-2017 academic year, Loyola C.S.S. and Cardinal Leger S.S. offerr French Immersion starting in Grade 9.
-At the end of Grade 12, students will receive a Certificate of French Immersion Studies which includes 10 French Immersion courses: Français Grades 9 – 12, Géographie, Histoire, Education civique et Choix aux carrières, Religion in Grade 9 and 10 followed by Les Grandes Religions in Grade 11.
+Loyola C.S.S. and Cardinal Leger S.S. offer French Immersion starting in Grade 9.
+At the end of Grade 12, students will receive a Certificate of Completion in French Immersion which may include 10 French Immersion courses: Français Grades 9 – 12, Géographie, Histoire, Education civique et Choix aux carrières, Religion in Grade 9 and 10 followed by Les Grandes Religions in Grade 11.

 Dès l'année académique 2016-2017 , les écoles secondaires, Loyola C.S.S. et Cardinal Léger S.S., offrent l'Immersion en français de la 9e à la 12e année.
 Suivant leurs études, les étudiants recevront un certificat d'études en Immersion qui comprennent 10 cours en Français de la 9e à la 12e année, Géographie, Histoire, Éducation civique et Choix aux carrières , Religion en 9e et 10 année, suivie par Les Grandes Religions en 11e année.